jezraelhope/ecomm/README.md

 	- Success Page (Order Confirmed)

 ## Additional Features in the Future
-- Improved Home Page with a Main Banner of a larger image or gif
+- Improved Home Page with a Main Banner of a larger image
 - Pop-up message when an item is added to cart
 - Tax rates per zipcode
 - randomized order number